 Our city hosted the Seoul Fashion Week from the 19th to the 24th of March 2019.
 We would like to take this opportunity to promote the concept of “circular fashion”.
 The World Economic Forum has recently published an eye-opening video revealing the current state of the fashion industry…

-We want to be part of the change and will therefore set up our own “drop-off-old-clothes” location on the university campus in June.
-Our goal is to collect as many old, unused items as possible and feed it back into the system.
-The exact date and location will be published in due course.
+We want to be part of the change and will therefore set up our own “drop-off-old-clothes” location in June.
+Our goal is to collect as many items as possible and feed it back into the system.